-Pregnancy amniotic fluid tests can reveal the presence of oligohydramnios (too little amniotic fluid) or polyhydramnios (too much amniotic fluid).
-An ultrasound test may be administered that measures the depth of the fluid in the four quadrants of the uterus, which are then added to determine the amniotic fluid index (AFI).
+Amniotic fluid tests can reveal the presence of oligohydramnios (too little amniotic fluid) or polyhydramnios (too much amniotic fluid).
+An ultrasound test may be administered to measure the depth of the fluid in the four quadrants of the uterus, which are then added to determine the amniotic fluid index (AFI).

-If fluid levels are at very low levels and/or if the fluid levels are creating unsafe conditions for the fetus, induction of labor may be recommended.
-In some cases, treating abnormal amniotic fluid levels that are too low may involve a procedure known as amnioinfusion around delivery time – this involves infusing the uterus with saline solution.
+If fluid levels are low and/or if the fluid levels are creating unsafe conditions for the fetus, induction of labor may be recommended.
+In some cases, treating abnormal amniotic fluid levels that are too low may involve a procedure known as amnioinfusion around delivery time.
+This involves infusing the uterus with saline solution.

-Failure to monitor women with these conditions or failure to assess for birth defects or other complications may indicate medical negligence.
+Failure to monitor a pregnant woman for conditions that may adversely affect her baby could be medical negligence.
 If you have questions about a birth injury, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.